rp729/07-Network-Programming/lab-4.md

 #### Lab 3A

+Create a TCP Echo Server that mimmicks and sends back all of the data received from the client.

+#### Lab 3C

+Create a TCP client.
+Pack the following values using network byte order: 12345, 56789, &, \*, 0x7d0, 0b11111010000.
+Send the packed hex to the TCP echo server.
+Have the server unpack and send the values back to the client.
+Notice which values have changed and why.

+#### Lab 3B

 Write a UDP receiver that receives a string, and orders the words from longest to shortest in a new string.

 That new string should be sent to the remote port+1.